How To End a Cover Letter (With Examples)

 Cover letter closing examples

-- I am fascinated by XYZ Company’s sophisticated approach to transforming simple designs into striking centerpieces.
+Thank you for considering my application.
+I am fascinated by XYZ Company’s sophisticated approach to transforming simple designs into striking centerpieces.
 I would be delighted to apply my experience in quality assurance to launch original products that grow brand loyalty.

-- I’m excited for the opportunity to leverage my experience as a top-performing account executive to generate new leads, identify untouched markets and build meaningful customer relationships.
+Thank you for your time and consideration.
+I’m excited for the opportunity to leverage my experience as a top-performing account executive to generate new leads, identify untouched markets and build meaningful customer relationships.
 I look forward to speaking with you about this opportunity.

 Cover letter closing mistakes